Dr Gregory Tierney

 - Website: Twitter | Googlescholar | Researchgate | ORCID

-I received my Mechanical Engineering MEng degree in 2014 from the University of Liverpool.
-I was the recipient of a £1500 annual scholarship for all four years of attendance and received the J.F.Norbury Medal, awarded to the top graduate of the Mechanical Engineering MEng programme.
-My master’s project was awarded runners up in the international CDIO Academy Cup 2014 (Advanced Projects category).
+Dr Tierney received his Mechanical Engineering MEng degree in 2014 from the University of Liverpool.
+Dr Tierney was the recipient of an annual attainment scholarship for all four years of attendance and received the J.F.Norbury Medal, awarded to the top graduate of the Mechanical Engineering MEng programme.
+Dr Tierney’s masters project on developing an operational model of the human urinary system for catheter research was awarded runners up in the international CDIO Academy Cup 2014 (Advanced Projects category).

-In 2014, I was awarded the Irish Research Council’s Government of Ireland Postgraduate Scholarship to complete my PhD in Biomedical Engineering at Trinity College Dublin alongside Leinster Rugby.
+In 2014, Dr Tierney was awarded the Irish Research Council’s Government of Ireland Postgraduate Scholarship to complete his PhD in Biomedical Engineering at Trinity College Dublin alongside Leinster Rugby.
 The aim of the project was to understand how and why concussion injuries were occurring in rugby union.
-Using a combination of video analysis, motion capture laboratory trials, computational forward dynamic simulations and a novel approach known as model-based image-matching, my research was the first to identify that tackling lower could reduce the risk of concussion for the tackler and the repetitive subconcussive head loading environment for the ball carrier.
-During my PhD, I published 12 first author peer-reviewed journal articles and co-authored 2 further articles.
-I received the "Early stage researcher award" at the Bioengineering in Ireland 2015 conference.
+Using a combination of video analysis, motion capture laboratory trials, computational forward dynamic simulations and a novel approach known as model-based image-matching, Dr Tierney’s research was the first to identify that tackling lower could reduce the risk of concussion for the tackler and repetitive subconcussive head loading for the ball carrier.
+Dr Tierney received the "Early stage researcher award" at the Bioengineering in Ireland conference in 2015.

-In February 2019, I joined the School of Biomeical Sciences as a lecturer in Biomechanics, teaching on the Sport and Exercise Sciences and Sport and Exercise Medicine programme.
+In February 2019, Dr Tierney joined the School of Biomedical Sciences as a lecturer in Biomechanics, teaching on the Sport and Exercise Sciences and Sport and Exercise Medicine programme.